Spaces, Poetics and Voids

 The city is an accumulation of interweaving stories.
 In this agglomeration of plots, recurring parts are always in transformation, and multiform realities that share a simple originating idea are represented in countless different ways.
 However, there are also elements that are unique and static, specific, timeless and part of our memory: these are the mythical memories.
 While walking in the street, opportunities for getting lost emerge from the infinite overlapping possibilities.
 You turn at a crossroad and chance upon one of the most beautiful cityscapes; you stop somewhere little known and remote and end up home; you encounter something and either get trapped in a dead end or eventually find the exit.

 Figure 6.
-REPETITION
+Repetition.

 Rhythms